kinshuk-jain/emea-bc/README.md

 - Create a sub-folder inside route folders for each API hierarchy.
 For example an api like `/a/b/c` should have a file with a name linked to `c` inside a folder called `b` inside a folder called `a`.

 ---

-# 2. What we will be looking at

-# 5. Requirements

-3. Implement the cart page
-   - It should list all the books that are added to the cart by the user.
-   - Users should be able to clear the cart or remove items from the cart.

-Feel free to change anything that is already implemented, e.g. better directory and component structure.
-You should fix any bugs or anything that can hurt backend and frontend performance.

-# 6. Be prepared to do a pair review of the delivered codebase